PC-Talk: Precise Facial Animation Control for Audio-Driven Talking Face Generation: Conclusion

 \section{Conclusion}

-In this paper, we present PC-Talk, a framework that enables precise facial animation control over audio-driven talking face generation.
-Our approach achieves this through implicit keypoints deformation and consists of two key components: Lip-audio Alignment Control (LAC) module and EMotion Control (EMC) module.
-LAC module produces diverse talking face video by predicting a lip-sync deformations while allowing control over aspects such as speaking style and the scale of lip movement.
-EMC module generate vivid emotional expression by extracting pure emotional deformations from various sources, enabling control over emotional intensity and the composition of multiple types of emotions in distinct facial regions.
-Our approach demonstrates exceptional capabilities in facial animation control, achieving state-of-the-art results in extensive experiments on the HDTF and MEAD datasets.
+We present PC-Talk, a framework that provides precise control over facial animation, including speaking style and emotional expression in audio-driven talking face generation.
+Our approach consists of two key components: Lip-Audio alignment Control (LAC) module and EMotion Control (EMC) module.
+LAC module produces lip-synced talking face videos with diverse speaking styles.
+EMC module generates vivid emotional expression from various sources, enabling emotional intensity modification and complex emotional expression synthesis.
+Our approach achieves state-of-the-art results on the HDTF and MEAD datasets and demonstrates exceptional controllable capabilities, greatly enhancing the user experience in talking face generation.